opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

         Ptr<CvStereoBMState> state;
     };
-..

 The class is a C++ wrapper for and the associated functions.
-In particular, ``StereoBM::operator ()`` is the wrapper for :ref:`FindStereoCorrespondceBM` .
+In particular, ``StereoBM::operator ()`` is the wrapper for :ref:`FindStereoCorrespondceBM`.
 See the respective descriptions.

 .. index:: StereoSGBM